This page lists tropes applying to specific characters in the Chernobyl miniseries.

 - Not So Above It All: Generally acts as the Only Sane Man calling out the other characters on valuing politics over people's lives, but we later see how he helped to cover up the design flaw in RBMK reactors and has acted similarly throughout his career.

-- Odd Couple: By episode 3, the impulsive, intellectual Legasov and grumpy, weary Shcherbina have become this.
-Legasov's idealistic tendencies and adherence to scientific principle are no match for the Soviet political mentality.
+- Odd Couple: The impulsive, intellectual Legasov and grumpy, weary Shcherbina eventually become this.
+Legasov's idealistic tendencies and adherence to scientific principles are no match for the Soviet political mentality.
 Shcherbina, on the other hand, knows how the machine works, and how to work the machine, but he's totally out of his element in dealing with the crisis and knows it.
-Separately, they are powerless to mitigate the disaster but as a unit are able to carry out an effective plan.
-By episode 2, whenever a decision has to be made, they begin glancing toward one another for confirmation, with Legasov providing the scientific facts and solutions, and Shcherbina providing the political muscle.
-By episode 3, they respect each other enough to talk honestly to each other about the problems they face on both sides.
+Separately, they are powerless to mitigate the disaster, but as a unit they are able to carry out an effective plan.
+In Episode 2 they begin glancing toward one another for confirmation whenever a decision has to be made, with Legasov providing the scientific facts and solutions and Shcherbina providing the political muscle.
+By Episode 3, they respect each other enough to talk honestly to each other about the problems they face on both sides.
 As much as Legasov educates Shcherbina about nuclear physics, Shcherbina tries to coach Legasov on the political reality of the situation.
-He even becomes a protector of sorts for Legasov, blunting the Professor's tendency to shoot his mouth off in front of powerful Soviet officials who could make him disappear.
-A minor example of this is when he tells Legasov to straighten his tie before their next briefing with the senior party members.
-Legasov doesn't care about such details in the face of the Chernobyl disaster, but because of the people they're dealing with, Shcherbina knows that appearances count.
+He even becomes a protector of sorts for Legasov, blunting the professor's tendency to shoot his mouth off in front of powerful Soviet officials who could make him disappear.
+A minor example of this is when he tells Legasov to straighten his tie before their next briefing with the senior party members—Legasov doesn't care about such details in the face of the Chernobyl disaster, but because of the people they're dealing with, Shcherbina knows that appearances count.